More of the brain cramps

 Brain Cramps require to be stretched as well, but until the electrolyte imbalance is corrected, they won't disappear.
 And here's the real kicker - if one muscle group is cramping since your system is low in sodium, it's quite likely that other muscle groups are not far behind.
 So, when you pull your heel towards your ram to stretch your cramping quad, don't be surprised if your hamstring goes into spasm.
 It is much harder to stretch out cramps when your electrolyte inequity is off.
 So, the best way to stop this is to make sure that you take in enough sodium during a race to prevent hyponatremia - or low sodium levels.
 If cramping is occurrence well after exercise had stopped, like in the middle of the night, it's likely that you are still not in an electrolyte balance, you may be dehydrated, or you just didn't stretch things out properly after you finished exercising.

-Body cramps are throbbing, brief muscle cramps.
-Muscles may spasm or jerk unwillingly.
-Body cramps can transpire during exercise or work in a hot environment or begin a few hours later.
+Generally, heat cramps can be called as painful, brief muscle cramps wherein the muscles may spasm or jerk involuntarily.
+Heat cramps may occur during exercise or work in a hot environment or they may start a few hours later.
 Heat cramps mostly...

 Implantation Cramps -

 |© Muscle-Cramps.Tdrbizl.Com 2006|